akessela/AI-Engin-eering-with-LLMs-IBM/Course3/notes.md

 ## Introduction to Attention Mechanism

-The video introduces the concept of attention mechanisms, focusing on how they operate in language translation and word embedding applications.
-The main analogy compares attention mechanisms to how humans focus on relevant conversations amidst background noise, highlighting the relevance of focusing on important parts of the input data.

 **Understanding Attention Mechanism through an Example**

 An analogy using Python dictionaries demonstrates how attention works.
 Just like a dictionary maps keys (French words) to values (English translations), the attention mechanism uses **query, key, and value matrices** to map input sequences to their translated outputs.